What is SaaS

 💌 Opt for fast feedback

 We understand that as a startup owner, you want to get your solution on the market as soon as possible, but at the same time minimize the risks of pivoting or re-doing things.
 The great way to test a SaaS product is by gathering customer feedback and learning what real-world users have to say about your platform.
-Hereby, you can spot all mistakes and inconveniences in the early stages and adjust accordingly.
+This way, you can spot all mistakes and inconveniences in the early stages and adjust accordingly.

 SaaS design best practices and tips